Planning a trip can be fun and overwhelming.

 Many people have a bucket list of places they want to visit.
 Create a list for yourself and highlight your top choices.

 We utilize Pinterest to visually organize my list of places I want to explore.
-I get travel inspiration from Pinterest, Facebook, Instagram and travel blogs.
-Be sure to read our Destination Travel Guides and Tips when researching locations to travel.
+I get travel inspiration from social media and travel blogs.

 The remaining steps on this list will help you research things like the best times to visit and estimate the cost of all travel-related expenses for your dream destinations.
 This will help you narrow down which trip is best based on the various parameters.